 Clover Wonder Clips then came out with the pink clips in honor of the National Breast Cancer Foundation.
 When my Sewing Camps changed to teaching children to Learn to Sew with Pre-cut Kits I found myself using many more clips.
 The pink ones just looked prettier to me.

 This spring I introduced a Dream Pre-Cut Sew Kit for teaching children in Santa Barbara.
 (Available for order outside the area.)
 Since I am making many more kits I needed many more clips.
-So I started trying out all the other options out there besides the orignal Clover Wonder Clips.
+So I started trying out all the other options out there besides the original Clover Wonder Clips.

 This is how they compared in appearance.
 They are in the same order as above with the red being number 1.
 As you can see in the first photo, the EverSewn clip is different than the others.
 It is broader and the same on both sides.
 It does not have a flat side.
 The other three photos do not include this clip.
-You can see that the clips looks exactly the same on the side, top, and bottom.
+You can see that the clips look exactly the same on the side, top, and bottom.

 The Embroidex clips (#5) were much more inconsistent.
 Some were harder to open.
 They may be too hard for little hands.